zongyf02/NameThatFish/backend/README.md

 ```
 $ export PYTHONPATH=$PYTHONPATH:/Users/iproudyou/Documents/fish/
 ```
-Modify the first part of the path respective to your device
+Modify the first part of the path according to your device

 4. initiate the flask application via